coreinfrastructure/best-practices-badge/background.md

 -   Access Control

-Many of these require human responses, and are not easy to (completely) automate.
+Many of these require human responses and are not easy to (completely) automate.
 As the name implies, this is focused on web applications.
 The checklist items are cross-referenced to the relevant CWE entries - a nice touch.

 ### Build Security In